Sorting in Memristive Memory: Proposed In-Memory Unary Sorting

 \subsection{Basic Unary Sorting Unit}

 The maximum and minimum functions are the essential operations in a basic sorting unit.
-Performing bit-wise logical \texttt{AND} on two same-length unary bit-streams gives the minimum of the two bit-stream.
-Bit-wise logical \texttt{OR}, on the other hand, gives the maximum of the two same-length unary bit-streams.
+Performing bit-wise logical \texttt{AND} on two unary bit-streams with the same length gives the minimum of the two bit-stream.
+Bit-wise logical \texttt{OR}, on the other hand, gives the maximum of the two unary bit-streams with the same length.
 Fig.~\ref{fig:ExampleMaxMinUnary} shows an example of the maximum and the minimum operation on two unary bit-streams.
-The example presents these operations in a serial manner by processing one bit of the input bit-streams at any cycle.
+The example presents these operations in a serial manner by processing one bit of the input bit-streams at each cycle.
 While the serial approach is extremely simple to implement with only one pair of \texttt{AND} and \texttt{OR} gates, it incurs a long latency proportional to the length of the bit-streams.
-An $n$-bit precision data in the binary domain corresponds to a $2^n$-bit bit-stream in the unary domain.
-This means a latency of $2^n$ cycles with a serial unit.
+In this work, we choose the precision of binary to unary conversion equal to the data-width, $n$.
+This means an $n$-bit data in the binary domain corresponds to a $2^n$-bit bit-stream in the unary domain.
+This implies a latency of $2^n$ cycles with a serial unit.
 Parallel sorting of two $n$-bit precision data represented using two $2^n$-bit bit-streams requires performing $2^n$ logical \texttt{AND} operations (to produce the minimum bit-stream), and $2^n$ logical \texttt{OR} operations (to produce the maximum bit-stream) in parallel as shown in Fig~\ref{Fig:CAS}(b).
-The compatibility of memristive crossbar for running parallel logical operations in-memory makes it a perfect place for low-latency parallel sorting of unary bit-streams.
+The suitability of the memristive crossbar for running parallel logical operations in memory makes it a perfect place for low-latency parallel sorting of unary bit-streams.